SEServerExtender/EssentialsPlugin/README.md

 ====================================
 Requirements
 ------------
-This plugin requires SEServerExtender v2.11.20 or above.
+This plugin requires SEServerExtender v2.11.49 or above.
 Please download and install that first from https://github.com/Tyrsis/SE-Community-Mod-API/releases.

 This plugin requires a workshop mod.
 This mod acts as a gateway between the client and server and is required for some functionality to work (private messaging, faction messaging, command hiding): http://steamcommunity.com/sharedfiles/filedetails/?id=340095691

 This plugin is available at github at: https://github.com/Tyrsis/EssentialsPlugin/releases

-Please most issues you have with the plugin at: https://github.com/Tyrsis/EssentialsPlugin/issues
+Please post issues you have with the plugin at: https://github.com/Tyrsis/EssentialsPlugin/issues

 Overview
 --------